CDU are leaders in the field of innovative online legal education, responding to changes in the practice of law driven by digital technology.

 The Indigenous pre-law and mentoring program begins in January/February each year.
 The program is made up of two components:

-- a four-week full time intensive pre-law program delivered at the Asia Pacific College of Business and Law, Casuarina campus; and
+- a four-week full time intensive pre-law program delivered at the Asia Pacific College of Business and Law, Casuarina and Waterfront campuses; and

 - an ongoing individual and group mentoring program.

 If you don't live in Darwin, accommodation options are available.
 You may be eligible to receive tuition and accommodation free of charge during the pre-law program.

 Successful completion of the pre-law intensive provides you with a prospective pathway into our Bachelor of Laws program, with the potential to commence law studies immediately after completion of the pre-law program.

 If you are an Indigenous student, we can provide an academic mentor who will actively support you through to successful completion of your law degree.
 Our mentors will work with you individually as within the group, helping to foster peer-to-peer support and learning.

 This program is run in partnership with Bilata Indigenous Legal Pathways.
 The College gratefully acknowledges funding and support provided by the NT Law Society Public Purposes Trust.